6 Best running insoles available in 2021

-Dr Scholl’s athletic insoles are one of the best pairs on the market.
-Rated as our best overall insole, the reinforced arch support, deep heel cup, and foot padding increase shock absorption, reduces pain and promotes proper running form and technique.
+Dr Scholl’s athletic insoles are some of the best insoles for running on the market.
+Ranked as our best overall insole, the reinforced arch support, deep heel cup, and foot padding increase shock absorption, reduces pain, and promotes proper running form and technique.
 This, in turn, will also reduce your risk of injury.

 2. Best running insoles for flat feet

 - Anti-microbial top fabric

 - Great for flat feet, increased arch support, overpronation, & those with heel pain